 1966 - On 11 March President Sukarno transfers supreme authority to Suharto, who quickly acts to introduce a New Order (Orde Baru).
 The PKI is banned on 12 March.
 PKI members are purged from the parliament.
 Labour organisations are banned and controls on the press are tightened.
 The confrontation with Malaysia is ended, relations with Western powers are reestablished, and ties with China are suspended.
 All power is centralised on Suharto, who is the final arbiter of all political decisions.

-Overall spending on the military is increased, with some financial assistance coming from the US, and the armed forces are given a central and permanent role in civil governance and economic management, setting the ground for the later development of endemic corruption.
+Overall spending on the military is increased, with some financial assistance coming from the US.
+The armed forces are given a central and permanent role in civil governance and economic management, setting the ground for the later development of endemic corruption.
 Kopkamtib (Operations Command for the Restoration of Security and Order) and the State Intelligence Coordination Agency (Bakin) are tasked with preventing the reemergence of the PKI.

 The military detains about 600,000 people allegedly involved in the attempted coup, with the detainees being divided into three categories.
 Those in Group A (PKI leaders and associates "directly involved") are sentenced by military courts to death or long terms in prison.
 Group B detainees (those less actively involved) are sent to prison, in some cases until 1980.
 Those in Group C (mostly rank and file PKI members) are generally released.
 Executions of detainees continue until as late as 1990.

-1967 - On 12 March the parliament strips Sukarno of all political power and installs Suharto as acting president.
+1967 - On 12 March the parliament strips President Sukarno of all political power and installs Suharto as acting president.
 Sukarno is kept under virtual house arrest until his death on 21 June 1970.